pujols/OSU_CSE_5523_2021SP/HW_2+3_programming_set/HW_2+3_programming/Readme.md

 ## Coding (10/20 pts):

-You have one part to implement in `def SVM_train`:
+You have one part to implement:

 * The function `def SVM_train`: please go to the function and read the input format, output format, and the instructions carefully.
 You can assume that the actual inputs will follow the input format, and your goal is to generate the required numpy arrays (`w` and `b`), the weights and bias of a linear classifier.
 Please make sure that your results follow the required numpy array shapes.
-You are to implement your code between `### Your job Q2 starts here ###` and `### Your job Q2 ends here ###`.
-Note that, `1` has not been appended into `X` and we define `tilde_X`for you.
+You are to implement your code between `### Your job Q3 starts here ###` and `### Your job Q3 ends here ###`.
 You are free to create more space between those two lines: we include them just to explicitly tell you where you are going to implement.

-* **Please read `HW2+3.pdf` and `HW2+3.ppt` for what training process we want you to implement.**
+* **Please read `HW2+3.pdf` and `HW2+3.ppt` for what training process/objective we want you to implement/minimize.**

 ## Play with different datasets (Task 1 - linear testing, 2/20 pts):

 * Please run the following command<br/>
-`python3 Classification.py --algorithm pocket --data linear --feature linear --step_size 0.1 --max_iterations 500`<br/>
+`python3 Classification.py --algorithm SVM --data linear --feature linear --step_size 0.1 --max_iterations 500 --reg_coeff 0.1`<br/>
 This command will run the algorithm on 2D linear data.
 You will see the training, validation, and test accuracy being displayed in your command line.

 * Your test accuracy should be close to 1.0.

 * **Please report your training, validation, and test accuracy in the PDF.**

-* You may play with other commands by (1) changing the learning rate (step_size) `--step_size 0.1` to other numbers (you may try `10**c`, where `c` is an integer).
+* You may play with other commands by (1) changing the learning rate (step_size) `--step_size 0.1` to other numbers (you may try a number `10**c`, where `c` is an integer).
 You will see that, with too large step_sizes, the algorithm may not coverge; (2) changing the number of iterations `--max_iterations 500` to some smaller (or larger) numbers.
 You will see that, with too smaller numbers, the algorithm may not coverge.

+* **You may additionally change the regularization coefficient (see the slide) `--reg_coeff 0.1` to other numbers (you may try a number `10**c`, where `c` is an integer).
+You will see that, with a too large reg_coeff, the algorithm will underfit (i.e., get low training and test accuracies).

 ## Play with different datasets (Task 2 - quadratic data, 2/20 pts):

 * Please run the following command<br/>
-`python3 Classification.py --algorithm pocket --data quadratic --feature linear --step_size 0.1 --max_iterations 500`<br/>
+`python3 Classification.py --algorithm SVM --data quadratic --feature linear --step_size 0.1 --max_iterations 500 --reg_coeff 0.1`<br/>
 This command will run the algorithm on 2D quadratic data.
 You will see the training, validation, and test accuracy being displayed in your command line.

 * Your test accuracy should be close to 0.52.